Richard Blackford, black and white photo

 Mary Blackford, black and white photo

-Mary Blackford, PhD LCSW, spent many years working in publishing helping individuals to write, edit, and rewrite their stories.
-Today, she brings that same passion to her work as a licensed social worker.
+Mary Blackford, PhD, LCSW, spent many years working in publishing helping individuals to write, edit, and rewrite their stories.
+Today, she brings that same passion to her work as a licensed clinical social worker.
 Mary firmly believes that most people are doing the best they can with the resources they have, but that everyone needs a little help now and then.

 Her approach to therapy is designed to help you discover and establish personal goals, and to equip you with the strength and skills needed to attain those goals and improve your life.
 Mary especially enjoys helping women who struggle with Adult ADHD, by providing the creative solutions necessary to manage daily life and its challenges.